nilportugues/breakster/README.md

 ### Attributes overview

 - **b-comp** - main attribute that tells that this is a root element for future component.
-Future component could not live without a name, so b-comp always should be used with b-name.
+Future component could not live without a name, so always should be used with b-name.
 - **b-name="ComponentName"** - this attribute defines components name.
 Name of component class and also name of file, where code will be saved.

 ## Output